dpancho/leetcode_stuffs/notes.md

 7/8-
 Had PC issues most of the day.
 Planning out what I'd like to do on the portfolio.
 Need to just dive into it and power through!

+7/9-
+Still had some PC issues today.
+Super frustrating but I think I will be done soon.